Men’s Hair Loss & Male Pattern Baldness

 3 Months after Alopecia Areata treatment in chin area

-What causes hair loss in young men?
-How can I prevent balding at a young age?
+What causes hair loss and baldness in young men?

 Suppose you have a family history of male pattern balding.
 In that case, it is best to see a dermatologist early on to prevent further hair loss and develop an appropriate hair loss treatment plan.
 Male pattern hair loss is largely genetic and, therefore, can progress even when taking preventative measures.
 However, certain lifestyle adjustments can be beneficial for preventing further hair loss.
 A diet rich in antioxidants can help fight the signs of oxidative stress, which damages hair follicles.
 Foods rich in antioxidants include berries, legumes, and leafy green vegetables like kale and spinach.
 Foods that contribute to oxidative stress include sugar, processed fats, preservatives, and alcohol.
 Other nutrients like zinc, iron, and B vitamins are beneficial for hair health, so if you have nutritional deficiencies in these areas, be sure to get adequate amounts of them either through your diet or through supplements.